alexandre-beleza-rodrigues/predicting-future-sales/README.md

 * Encoding Name Information

 ## Model Building
-To make the prediction I used the LightGBM algorithim and it worked great!
+To make the prediction I used the LightGBM algorithm and it worked great!